Evaluating the structure-coefficient theorem of evolutionary game theory: Extension to asymmetric games

-Here, we discuss the generality of the structure coefficient theorem of \citet{tarnita:JTB:2009,tarnita:PNAS:2011} and give an example of a natural model of finite-population evolution that falls outside of its scope but is covered by the methods presented here.
+Here, we address the generality of the structure-coefficient theorem of \citet{tarnita:JTB:2009,tarnita:PNAS:2011} and give an example of a natural model of finite-population evolution that falls outside of its original scope but is covered by the methods presented here.

 Instead of \eq{symmetricPayoffMatrix} describing every interaction, there could be a separate payoff matrix for every pair.
 That is, the payoff matrix for $i$ against $j$ could depend on both $i$ and $j$, of the form